xknt21/mypage/content/blog/my_research.md

 ### 3. Comparison with class schedule used in high school

-The class schedule used in the high school has an evaluation value of 5.97.
+The class schedule used in the high school has an evaluation value of "5.97".

-However, after applying the genetic algorithm for 500 generations with 20 individuals and 5 elites, the evaluation value was 0.45.
+However, after applying the genetic algorithm for 500 generations with 20 individuals and 5 elites, the evaluation value was "0.45".

+* individuals
+  * Number of class schedules per generation

+* elites
+  * The top five smallest class schedule evaluation values in a generation, which are passed on to the next generation.

 [Click here for the code](https://github.com/xknt21/ga_timetable/blob/main/GA_timetable.py)